CristhianArce/Mutants/README.md

 * **Error Response:**

-  If the DNA sequence given is from a human the API will return a Http status code 403 OK, also if the DNA sequence is not NxN (Symmetric) or if the given DNA does not have a correct nitrogenous base the response will be a Http status code 403 Forbidden.
+  If the DNA sequence given is from a human the API will return a Http status code 403 FORBIDDEN, also if the DNA sequence is not NxN (Symmetric) or if the given DNA does not have a correct nitrogenous base the response will be a Http status code 403 FORBIDDEN.

   * **Code:** 403 FORBIDDEN <br />
 ----